rhoai-mlops/lab-instructions/docs/4-the-sound-check/2-trusty-ai.md

 # TrustyAI

 In traditional software, we mostly care about system's operational expectations like latency and throughput, which we have looked at in the previous section.
-For a machine learning system, we care about both operational metrics and models performance metrics.
+For a machine learning system, we care about both operational metrics and model performance metrics.
 For that, we have TrustyAI.

 TrustyAI is an open source community dedicated to providing a diverse toolkit for responsible AI development and deployment that maintains projects revolving around model explainability, model monitoring, and responsible model serving.
 We'll use TrustyAI to detect drifts in data and model to make sure model works as expected.